Force Majeure Special Conditions

 - allow for either party to terminate the contract if the Force Majeure Event goes on for an extended period.

-These Force Majeure Special Conditions work with the following forms of the ABIC SW 2018 contract:
+These Force Majeure Special Conditions work with the following forms of the ABIC contracts:

-Notes: These Special Conditions are designed to be incorporated into Schedule 2a of ABIC SW-2018 contracts.
+Note: These Special Conditions are designed to be incorporated into Schedule 2a of the ABIC contracts listed above.
 They may not be used with any other form of contract.

-These Special Conditions were initiated and funded by ACA – NSW.
+These Special Conditions were initiated and funded by ACA – NSW/ACT.